esphome/esphome-docs/components/esphome.rst

 .. _esphome-mac_suffix:

-Adding the MAC address as a suffic to the device name
+Adding the MAC address as a suffix to the device name
 -----------------------------------------------------

-Using ``name_add_mac_suffix`` allows the user to compile a single binary file to flash many of the same device.
+Using ``name_add_mac_suffix`` allows the user to compile a single binary file to flash many of the same device and they will all have unique names/hostnames.
 Note that you will still need to create an individual YAML config file if you want to OTA update the devices in the future.

 See Also
 --------